 Do you have a vehicle big enough to move them?

-Mom’s come with a myriad of tangibles and intangibles, and, right now, I’ve some of my mom’s tangible art works tucked away in an extra bed room in my house.
+Mom’s come with a myriad of tangibles and intangibles, and, right now, my mom’s tangible art works are safely stored.

 Crazy glued to the dashboard, these critters listen to talk radio.